Jason-HKim/NBA_Regression/Deliverables/Final_Writeup.md

 Based on these player attributes and statistics, a team can decide to what extent a player should be incorporated into their gameplan.

+Furthermore, with a predictive model, players can attempt to improve their individual statistics and tendencies to maximize usage rate.

 ## Data